rajatguptaa/digipinjs/README.md

 #### Validation and errors
 - The CLI and library emit typed errors: `BoundsError`, `PinFormatError`, `InvalidCharacterError`.
 - Use `--json` to receive machine-readable payloads for automation.
+- Error classes are exported from the `digipinjs/errors` subpath for programmatic checks.

 ### 2. Programmatic Usage